-I. August 30th 2024- Working Meeting:
+I. August 30th 2025- Working Meeting:

-Purpose: Agenda will likely include; the kick off of the SHIFT process, updating bylaws, bicycle/pedestrian plan database update, and discussion of projects.
+Purpose: Agenda will likely include; the continuation of the SHIFT process, confirming bylaws, and discussion of projects.
 Will provide a brief update on the status of the SS4A grant.

 II.
-November 15th 2024- Working Meeting:
+November 15th 2025- Working Meeting: